Syllabus

 Week 11

 Central limit theorem.
 Confidence intervals.
-Numeric approximations.
+Queues.

 Week 12